riffrath/hello-world/README.md

 # hello-world
-Some kind of storage I think
+This is some kind of storage I think.
+I am so confuse.
+Complete computer noob.
+This much computerness is scaring me...